-You are unsure what a jot and tittle is—an expression you learned in Hebrew school—but it seems like a good phrase to use today.
+You are unsure what a jot and tittle is—an expression your overly religious grandmother uses—but it seems like a good phrase to use today.

 It’s a sign.

-You get off of the futon with its balled up sheets and matted comforter—one that is too hot at night until you stick one exposed leg out from under it.
+You stand up and look at the futon with its balled up sheets and matted comforter—one that is too hot at night until you stick one leg out from under it.
 Then it’s too cold.

 For the past two years, this particular futon has acted as a de facto womb during the quarantines, both the government-mandated ones and the ones you declared yourself after almost-graduating from college.

 And just look at you—up before noon!